 Boğazkale or "Throat-Fortress" is a somewhat grandiose name for what is really a Turkish farming village with a population of about 1,500 people.
 It was formerly known as Boğazköy until tourists started making their way there to visit Hatuşaş.
 Its business district is a pair of streets with a number of shops, almost all of them dedicated to the needs of the residents, and a few small restaurants and tea shops.

-At least the last time I visited, there is one place to stay in Boğazkale:
+When I visited, there was one place to stay in Boğazkale: